justinhchae/stocks/README.md

 ## High-level Results

+* See our [streamlit app](https://share.streamlit.io/justinhchae/stocks/presentation_only/app.py) for more details.

 * Based on preliminary analysis, all models tend to perform well when the variance of price and sentiment data is relatively lower.

 * In the scatter plot of variance and error, plots that are small in size, low, and left are better.